 We heard that the pace that the Council, through the Kier Asset Partnership Services (KAPS) deals with developers is frustrating developers.
 An example was given of one site that took 12 months for a decision to be reached on the preferred developer.
 However, when selected the developer had to pull out as they had since made other financial commitments.
 When looking to sell land for housing development the city is in competition with other areas.
-We recognise that there will be times when the process may take time due to 'negotiation tactics' on either the Council or developer's side, however we believe improvements to the process need to be made.
+We recognise that there will be times when the process may take time due to 'negotiation tactics' on either the Council or developer's side.
+We are also aware that a more rigorous project management approach to land disposals is now in place.
+However we believe improvements to the process need to be made.
 We therefore recommend:

-1) The Cabinet Member for Finance and Resources identifies ways to speed up the land disposal process by October 2015.
+1) The Cabinet Member for Finance and Resources investigate ways to streamline the land disposal process, in conjunction with the respective Executive Directors by October 2015.